nikhiiiil/DevOps/Kubernates/Installation.md

 * Oracle Vm  or any Hypervisor https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html

 ### Note:
-1. Keep kubectl.exe and minikube.exe on same location
+* Keep kubectl.exe and minikube.exe on same location

-## How to start minikube
+## How to start minikube:

 ```
+   Go to location where minikube.exe file is present
->> minikube start
+>> minikube.exe start
-   this will download minikube image which internally has all things for a single node cluster.
+   This will download minikube image which internally has all things for a single node cluster.

 >> kubectl expose deployment hello-node --type=LoadBalancer --port=8080